rebolek/user.reds/readme.md

 # user.reds

 User.reds is collection of useful functions and definitions.
-This file is distributed under public domain.

 ## Definitions